Flash Attention 4 in practice: what we shipped and what we cut

 identity did not drift.
 The earlier non-dtype-correct candidate looked

-similarly good in microbench but silently changed the metadata contract
+similarly good in microbenchmark but silently changed the metadata contract

 consumed by tests and chunk-layout code, and that is the kind of